|

 'Nicky Blair's revamped Carnival

-Elly Ardelty, the breath-taking trapeze artist, and Miriam Lavelle, the
+Ardelty, the breath-taking trapeze artist, and Miriam Lavelle, the dancing

-dancing sensation, plus Milton Berle, who is unquestionably the most
+sensation, plus Milton Berle, who is unquestionably the most versatile and

-dated 7th March 1946 describes how a group of entertainers, that included
+7th March 1946 describes how a group of entertainers, that included Miriam

 marshalled into The Continental room of the Hotel Statler in New York where